 Our efforts to support communities also include the training programme, A Cup of Learning, dedicated to young people searching for job opportunities in the world of coffee, particularly those coming from disadvantaged social groups.
 A Cup of Learning offers two different courses: one dedicated to green coffee, with a focus on the sensory analysis of coffee, processing techniques, and tasting and evaluating products based on their origins; the other, meanwhile, is dedicated to espresso coffee, concentrating on the theory and practice of “Being a Barista”.

 Our Group’s professionals are involved in a hands-on capacity, making their experience available to others through training courses held directly in coffee-producing countries or at the Training Center in Turin.
 As of 2017, 120 individuals have benefited from this initiative, acquiring the needed skills to join the work force in 10 countries: Italy, the Dominican Republic, India, Albania, Haiti, Brazil, Cuba, Peru, Ivory Coast, Honduras, Ecuador, US, Australia, France, Germany and the United Kingdom.

-Relationships with suppliers are built on Lavazza’s founding values: Authenticity, Passion for excellence, Responsibility and Inventiveness.
+Relationships with suppliers are built on our founding values: Authenticity, Passion for Excellence, Responsibility and Inventiveness.
 These represent the essence of Lavazza’s Code of Ethics which, along with the Supplier Code of Conduct and the Employee Code of Conduct, embodies the principles to which all of our brands aspire.
 In addition to these, Lavazza adheres to the ten principles of the United Nations’ Global Compact, which promote respect for human rights and workers and, specifically, reject all forms of forced labour and child labour, while at the same time promoting environmental protection.

-Furthermore, in 2017, Lavazza decided to strengthen its long-standing partnership with Save the Children — dating back to the early 2000s — by adhering to the Children’s Rights and Business Principles, the guidelines that promote respect and support for children’s rights through conduct of daily business activities.
+In 2017, we also decided to strengthen our long-standing partnership with Save the Children — dating back to the early 2000s — by adhering to the Children’s Rights and Business Principles, the guidelines that promote respect and support for children’s rights through conduct of daily business activities.
 In 2021, this partnership celebrated its first 20 years, during which various projects successfully contributed to children's wellbeing.

 What are you doing?